Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/support_tools.md

 ## Using cft_support

 The cft_support tool collects all of the needed information from the customer's Transfer CFT installation environment, including the static configuration (PARM/PART), Unified Configuration parameters (UCONF), catalog information, communication media file status (CFTCOM), log files, execution environment (variables), disk space, and so on.
-This information is then packaged into a archive file called ****cft-support-&lt;date>(.tar.gz&#124;.zip)****.
+This information is then packaged into a archive file called ****cft- support- &lt;date>(.tar.gz&#124;.zip)****.

 > **Note**
 >
-> When using the cft_support tool on other operating systems, refer to the OS-specific guide for the correct syntax.
+> When using the cft_support tool on other operating systems, refer to the OS- specific guide for the correct syntax.

 ### Using the user interface

 *Available on Unix and Windows*

-You can generate a `cft-support` archive file from the **Support** page in the **Operations** menu of the user interface.
+You can generate a `cft- support` archive file from the **Support** page in the **Operations** menu of the user interface.
 The report is saved in the Transfer CFT runtime directory by default.
 You can modify this directory using the UCONF `cft.support_dir` parameter.

 ### Using command line